Medtronic to buy Covidien for $42.9 billion, rebase in Ireland

 Some U.S. lawmakers are concerned that the deals erode government revenue by giving corporations another tax-avoiding loophole.
 Two bills in the U.S. Congress and a White House proposal would make inversions harder to do, but neither has gained much traction.
 That could change if another major U.S. company or two tried to conduct inversions, tax lawyers and analysts said last week.

-Two recently attempted inversions failed, but only after they refocused political attention on the strategy.
-U.S.-based Pfizer Inc's (PFE.N) bid for rival British drugmaker AstraZeneca Plc (AZN.L) was rejected, while the proposed combination of U.S. advertising firm Omnicom Group Inc (OMC.N) with France's Publicis Groupe SA (PUBP.PA) collapsed for non-tax-related reasons.
+Two recently attempted inversions failed, but only after they refocused political attention on the tax inversion strategy.
+U.S.-based Pfizer Inc's bid for rival British drugmaker AstraZeneca Plc was rejected, while the proposed combination of U.S. advertising firm Omnicom Group Inc with France's Publicis Groupe SA collapsed for non-tax-related reasons.

 Democrats in Congress have called for new restrictions on these deals, with bills offered by Senator Carl Levin and his brother, Representative Sander Levin, both Michigan Democrats.
 President Barack Obama has a proposal similar to the Levins’.
 Republicans have expressed concern about inversions, but have not put forward legislation of their own.